karelz/karelz.github.io/_includes/thesis.md

 Ping me if you are not sure about a topic, or if you have ideas for other related topics we might be able to support.

 ## Bachelor thesis - topics

 Create an **IL rewrite library** on top of `System.Reflection.Metadata`.
 The library should make it easy to create a tool which takes an assembly on the input, makes some modifications to it (for example add an attribute to some member, remove a member, or add some item) and writes it out as a new assembly.
 Focus of the project will be correctness, performance and ease of use (in that order).
 The library will be later used to port the existing ILStrip tool to it and then use it to improve trimming for mobile scenarios (by moving custom steps from a trimmer into this new tool).

 ***

 Implement some **.NET runtime analyzers and code fixers**. .NET runtime (Roslyn) analyzers inspect your C# or Visual Basic code for code quality and style issues.
 Code fixers offer you options to fix your code.
-List of analyzers and code fixers can be found here: https://github.com/dotnet/runtime/issues?q=is%3Aissue+is%3Aopen+analyzers+label%3Acode-analyzer
+List of analyzers and code fixers can be [found here](https://github.com/dotnet/runtime/issues?q=is%3Aissue+is%3Aopen+analyzers+label%3Acode-analyzer)

 ***

 Implement some **ASP.NET Core analyzers and code fixers**. .NET runtime (Roslyn) analyzers inspect your C# or Visual Basic code for code quality and style issues.
 Code fixers offer you options to fix your code.
-List of analyzers and code fixers can be found here: https://github.com/dotnet/aspnetcore/issues?q=is%3Aissue%20state%3Aopen%20label%3Aanalyzer%20milestone%3ABacklog%20type%3AFeature
+List of analyzers and code fixers can be [found here](https://github.com/dotnet/aspnetcore/issues?q=is%3Aissue%20state%3Aopen%20label%3Aanalyzer%20milestone%3ABacklog%20type%3AFeature)

 ***